Cirrhosis

 When do doctors consider a liver transplant for cirrhosis?

-Your doctor will consider a liver transplant when cirrhosis leads to liver failure.
+Doctors will consider a liver transplant when cirrhosis leads to liver failure.
 Doctors consider liver transplants only after they have ruled out all other treatment options.
+A successful liver transplant can be a life-saving procedure for people with liver failure.
 Talk with your doctor about whether a liver transplant is right for you.

 References